HARFORD COUNTY CULTURAL ARTS BOARD

 Please note:

-• Applications accepted on a rolling basis - as long as funds remain.
+• Applications accepted during month-long cycles - as long as funds remain.

 • A signed contract or invoice between applicant (grantee) organization and artist/venue need not be in place before applying.
-However, it will be required before grant funds are released
+However, it will be required before grant is finalized and grant funds are disbursed

 • Grantee organization must provide a final report including statistics and a minimum of three photographs.